Henry Mosley (bishop): Early life

 Mosley was born at Newcastle-under-Lyme, Staffordshire, the son of Henry Mosley.
 He was educated at Newcastle-under-Lyme High School and matriculated at Keble College, Oxford on 17 October 1887.
-He was awarded a BA in 1890 and began his ordained ministry.
+He was awarded a Bachelor of Arts (BA) degree in 1890.

-Ministry
+Ordained ministry

-Mosley began with a curacy at Bethnal Green and held a succession of inner city posts in the east of London.
+Mosley was ordained in the Church of England in 1893.
+He began with a curacy at Bethnal Green and held a succession of inner city posts in the east of London.
 He was with the Trinity Stratford Mission and became Rector of Poplar.
 He was then at Hackney and Stoke Newington and became Rural Dean.
 In 1919 he was appointed the suffragan Bishop of Stepney.
 He was appointed Bishop of Southwell in 1928.
 He retired in 1941 and served on the Council for the Church and the Countryside from 1943 to 1944.

+Personal life

+Mosley married Mildred Willis, daughter of Edmund Willis, curate of Horsham, in 1908.
+Together, they had two children.
+Their son Michael MC (1912–1942) was killed in action at the battle of El Alamein.
+Their daughter, Mildred Betty (1909–2005), who married Michael Ridley (vicar of Pimlico and Finchley), became one of the most senior lay persons in the Church of England as the Third Church Estates Commissioner.

 Mosley died in the Kingsclere district in 1948.

-Family

-Mosley married Mildred Willis, daughter of Edmund Willis, curate of Horsham, in 1908.
-Their son Michael was killed in action at the battle of El Alamein and their daughter, Mildred Betty, who married Michael Ridley (vicar of Pimlico and Finchley), became a Church Commissioner.